-Scranton police: bank robbery suspect in custody
+Scranton police: Bank robbery suspect in custody

-May 20—Scranton police arrested a man accused of robbing a bank earlier this week.
+May 21—Scranton police arrested a man accused of robbing a city bank earlier this week.

 Dimond Daress Harps, 31, who was listed as homeless, was held in the Lackawanna County Prison on charges of robbery, theft by unlawful taking and receiving stolen property, according to a criminal complaint filed Thursday by Detective Jamie Barrett.

 Police charged that Harps stole money from Peoples Security Bank & Trust Co., 968 Prescott Ave., shortly after 11 a.m.
 Tuesday.
-He was captured on security cameras and identified by police who dealt with him during an earlier, unrelated trespassing incident, authorities said.
+He was captured on security cameras and identified by police who encountered him during an earlier, unrelated trespassing incident, authorities said.

 According to the complaint, Harps walked up to a bank teller, who was not identified, as she took care of another customer.